Enable Quality of Experience in Skype for Business Server 2015

 Quality of Experience (QoE) records numeric data that indicates the media quality and information about participants, device names, drivers, IP addresses, and endpoint types involved in calls and sessions.
-For details, see Planning for Monitoring in the Planning documentation.
+For details, see Plan for monitoring in Skype in the Planning documentation.

 Use the following procedure to enable QoE for your whole organization or each site in your organization.